dart-lang/sdk/runtime/vm/service/service.md

 3.2 | Isolate objects now include the runnable bit and many debugger related RPCs will return an error if executed on an isolate before it is runnable.
 3.3 | Pause event now indicates if the isolate is paused at an await, yield, or yield* suspension point via the 'atAsyncSuspension' field.
 Resume command now supports the step parameter 'OverAsyncSuspension'.
 A Breakpoint added synthetically by an 'OverAsyncSuspension' resume command identifies itself as such via the 'isSyntheticAsyncContinuation' field.
 3.4 | Add the superType and mixin fields to Class.
 Added new pause event 'None'.
 3.5 | Add the error field to SourceReportRange.
+Clarify definition of token position.
 [discuss-list]: https://groups.google.com/a/dartlang.org/forum/#!forum/observatory-discuss